cr88192/bgbtech_btsr1arch/README.md

 tk_qsrc: Source for Quake, Doom, and C library.
 * A lot of the code here was not written by me; check licensing more carefully in here.
 * A lot of this is code for testing stuff, ...

+tk_ports: Various software I have ported to BJX2.
+* License depends on the program.
+* I am trying to avoid distributing any files which I don't have the rights to, but it is possible some might leak through.
+* Generally, people will be expected to provide their own game WADs or similar, ...